uraneko/flaxen/README.md

 - x is constant at 0.
 - aside from a number of exceptions, changes incrementing y are accompanied by a milestone creation, i.e., the first pr of a new milestone increments y.
 - everything else increments z.
+Consecutive small changes may be combined into a single incrementation of z.

 <br/><br/>